Laboratory for XPS Analysis (ESCA, X-Ray Photoelectron Spectroscopy)

 Physical principles - Information gained - Analytical possibilities

-With Small-Spot-XPS the element composition can be determined on a very small (spot-Ø ≥ 10 μm) or over mm²-wide measuring ranges.
-Point analyses along a distance across the sample surface (linescan), 2D element distributions (maps), or angle-resolved analyses (ARXPS) for the characterization of thin layers (< 10 nm) are common applications.
+In our XPS laboratory the element composition can be determined on a very small (spot-Ø ≥ 10 μm) or over mm²-wide measuring ranges with a small-spot XPS analysis.
+Point analyses along a distance across the sample surface (linescan), 2D element distributions (maps), or angle-resolved analyses (ARXPS) for the characterization of thin layers (< 10 nm) are common applications for XPS measurements.
 The elemental composition of a solid as a function of depth (depth profiling) can be determined too by combining the XPS analysis with ion bombardment-induced sample erosion (sputtering).
-The method is applicable to a wide variety of vacuum-compatible sample systems (metals, glasses, wafers, polymers, films, ceramics, pigments, catalysts, etc.).
+The XPS method is applicable to a wide variety of vacuum-compatible sample systems (metals, glasses, wafers, polymers, films, ceramics, pigments, catalysts, etc.).
+A brief summary of XPS/ESCA features is available as pdf-download.